 They will try to blame their failure on Trump, racism, inequality, and everything and everyone else but they will be entirely responsible for their own impending train wreck.
 They will not be able to escape the fact they are deceitfully following suicidal principles and policies.
 Some of Biden's executive orders and legislative plans have already put in motion a tragic stream of inescapable consequences.
 Consider these three examples:

-● Suppression of the fossil fuel industry will end energy independence, kill millions of jobs, increase costs, cause shortages, and trigger a recession.
+Suppression of the fossil fuel industry could end energy independence, kill millions of jobs, increase costs, cause shortages, and trigger a recession.

-● Open borders immigration will overwhelm social, medical, and economic systems resulting in service disruptions.
+Open borders immigration could overwhelm social, medical, and economic systems resulting in service disruptions.

-● Overspending, overregulation, and excessive taxation will stifle productivity resulting in widespread shortages and suffering.
+Overspending, overregulation, and excessive taxation could stifle productivity resulting in widespread shortages and suffering.